elkhorn-heavy/walkthroughs/RingZer0/challenges/27/README.md

 These numbers could be looked up one by one to get the letters they represent.
 For a small set of numbers this is OK, but it's always better to automate things whenever possible.
-Thankfully the `String.fromCharCode` automates the process!
+Thankfully the `String.fromCharCode` function already automates the process!

-The first step is starting the browser Developer Tools, which are also called the `F12`tools, as the `F12` key in the browser starts them:
+The first step is starting the browser Developer Tools, which are also called the `F12` tools, as the `F12` key in the browser starts them:

 ![Developer Tools](01_developer_tools.png)

 The image above shows the `Console` tab of the Developer Tools.
-Pasting the `String.fromCharCode()` function into the console will run the function and print the password! (the password has been obscured in the screen shot)
+Pasting the `String.fromCharCode()` function into the console will run the function and print the password (Note: the password has been obscured in the screen shot).

 ![Console Tab](02_console_tab.png)

 ## Security Considerations

-- Never store sensitive information in the code for web pages.
+- Never store sensitive information in the browser's code for web pages.
 Users can read the code, and they will.

 - Secrets encoded with reversible operations can and will be reversed.